ubc-provenance/PIDSMaker/README.md

 ### Reproducing Velox results

-> [!IMPORTANT] Reproducing all experiments in the paper requires days of GPU compute and multiple TBs of storage.
-We advise focusing on the smallest datasets (E3 / OpTC) and with the fastest systems (velox, orthrus, nodlink) for feasible experiments.
+> [!NOTE]
+> Due to significant training instability, reproducing the exact results from the paper is unlikely; multiple runs with different seeds may be required.

 ### Final detection results (Tables 4, 5, 6)